perkinsl/noise-filter/README.md

 # noise-filter
-This repo contains all scripts for running the model simulations reported in Perkins, Feldman, & Lidz (under review), "The Power of Ignoring: Filtering Input for Argument Structure Acquisition."
+This repo contains all scripts for running the model simulations reported in:

+Perkins, Feldman, & Lidz (2022), "The Power of Ignoring: Filtering Input for Argument Structure Acquisition," Cognitive Science, 46(1), e13080

+Please cite this paper in any publications using this code.

 Scripts were written in Python 3 by Laurel Perkins, Xinyue Cui, and Shalinee Maitra.
 Contact: perkinsl@ucla.edu

-Notes: all probabilities in these scripts are in log space except where comments indicate otherwise.
-The dataset compiled from the CHILDES Treebank (Pearl & Sprouse, 2013) is summarized in Perkins, Feldman, & Lidz.
-Runtime for these scripts is quite long over this dataset (several hours to several days depending on processor).
-Scripts can also be tested in the mini toy datasets provided in Test_data.xlsx.

 ----------------------------------------------------------------
 SCRIPTS INCLUDE: